 On a Sunday morning we have, on average, 140 children in the children’s work, and a rapidly expanding younger youth group of 30-40 (the older youth meet on a Tuesday evening).
 In recent months, especially during large guest services we have had to turn families away from these groups.
 This sends completely the wrong message to those who are not yet followers of Jesus and needs to be addressed as a priority – we exist to see people come to faith in Jesus!
 It has become clear that we need to expand our space to make room for those who are not yet part of our family.

-Resourcing the wider church
+Resourcing the Wider Church

 Our bishops have invited us to become a Resource Church.
-In practice this means we are going to be working closely with the diocese in the years to come in order to plant and revitalize other churches.
+In practice this means we are going to be working closely with the diocese in the years to come in order to plant and revitalise other churches.
 As part of this process it’s likely that we will begin to receive curates (vicars-in-training) who will come and be part of our family for a season before being sent out to lead in another place.
 We are thrilled at the idea that we could plant churches all over Watford and the wider area.
 It’s likely that our Soul61 students will also play a big role in this.
 The outworking of this is going to take slightly longer to develop but church planting might be something you may feel called to in the years to come: Watch this space!

-If you have read this far – well done!
+Thank You If you have read this far – well done!

 We so appreciate the many ways you love, serve and give to this church.
 This is an amazing and exciting season.
 God is calling us onwards, if we go together in love, humility and in obedience to the leading of the Spirit, then we know we will see many lives changed.
 Thank you for being part of this.